andreaswngsnt/starlite-windows/README.md

 Code that runs on the Windows computer for the Starlite project.

-## Before running any scripts & installing dependencies

-Before running any scripts or installing dependencies on the repository, you need to activate the virtual environment:
+## Initial Setup

+1. Create the virtual environment: `python -m venv venv`

+2. Activate the virtual environment:

     - On Windows: `.\venv\Scripts\activate`
     - On Linux: `venv/bin/activate`

-To exit the virtual environment:

-`deactivate`

-## Installing dependencies

-To install all dependencies on the virtual environment:

-`python -m pip install -r requirements.txt`
+3. Install all dependencies on the virtual environment: `python -m pip install -r requirements.txt`

+## Running the scripts

+Make sure that the virtual environment is active and the dependencies already installed before running any scripts.

+## Deactivating the virtual environment

+To exit the virtual environment when the virtual environment is active: `deactivate`

 ## Updating dependencies

+Make sure the virtual environment is active.
 To update the dependencies of this repository:

 `python -m pip freeze > requirements.txt`

-## Running the scripts

-When the virtual environment is active, and the dependencies already installed, the scripts are ready to run.

 ## More information